Danny’s DNA Discoveries – boletes of the PNW

 Chalciporus - known for their hot and/or bitter taste, small size, cinnamon brown pores, and yellow stem base and mycelium.

 Chalciporus cf piperatoides MI - something close to this rare east coast species is found here.
-It does turn blue and is more brightly coloured, with pores that are almost yellow when young.
+It does turn blue and is also somewhat brightly coloured, with pores that are almost yellow when young.
 Sequences from OR and CA differ by 5 bp in ITS, so perhaps this is a species complex as well, like the more common C. piperatus.
 I don't have any east coast sequences to compare to to verify that ours is a match.
 More local and east coast collections would be helpful.

 Rubroboletus - known for red pores and reticulation at the top of the stem.
 They turn blue.
 Very poisonous, probably the most dangerous genus of boletes.